mupq/pqm4/README.md

 The **pqm4** build system is designed to make it very easy to add new schemes and implementations, if these implementations follow the NIST/SUPERCOP API.

-In case you want to add a scheme

 In the following we consider the example of adding the reference implementation of [NewHope-512-CPA-KEM](https://newhopecrypto.org) to **pqm4**: